An estimation procedure for the Hawkes process: Approximation of Hawkes processes

 \subsection{Parametrization and estimation of Hawkes processes}

 In most cases, the data analyst's choice of the excitement function $H$ of a Hawkes process is a somewhat arbitrary parametric function---the main decision being between exponential functions or power-law functions.
 The function parameters are then estimated via standard likelihood maximization.
-Power-law decay of the excitement functions often turns out to be more ``realistic" in applications; exponential decay yields a likelihood that is numerically easier to handle by recursive representation; see \citet{ogata88}.
+Power-law decay of the excitement functions often turns out to be more `realistic' in applications; exponential decay yields a likelihood that is numerically easier to handle by recursive representation; see \citet{ogata88}.
 In addition, exponential excitement functions are mathematically attractive because they yield a Markovian structure for the conditional intensity; see \citet{errais10}.
 Even if the choice between exponential and power-law decay is handled carefully, these two functional families cannot catch regime switches or nonmonotonicities of excitement functions as in Figure~\ref{fig1}.
 So it seems important to develop methods that can identify shapes of excitement in data with less stringent assumptions.
 Another motivation for our research on estimation of the Hawkes model stems from numerical issues---especially encountered in the multivariate case.
-A third gap that we aim to close with our paper is the derivation of the asymptotic distribution of the estimates.

-Note that in \citet{bacry11b} another nonparametric method for the estimation of the multivariate Hawkes process is developed; it can be interpreted in our approximation framework.
-We will touch this alternative approach in Section \ref{hawkes_estimator}.
+A third gap that we aim to close with our paper is the derivation of the asymptotic distribution of the estimates. { Alternative estimation methods for the Hawkes process have been introduced in \citet{lewis11}, \citet{lemonnier14} , \citet{reynaud14}, \citet{alfonsi15}, and \citet{hansen15}.
+In particular, the method developed in \citet{bacry11b, bacry14a}, and \citet{bacry15b} is similar to ours and can be interpreted in our approximation framework.
+We will discuss these alternative estimation approaches in Section \ref{alternative_estimation_methods}.}